March 2, 2017

 Jon works with Kyle 2-4 times a week from 3:30 -6:30.
 When he brought Kyle home, he came in the door calmly and smiling with Jon following a foot or two behind him.
 In the past he has come bursting in the door, running, no coat, panic-stricken, with Jon holding unto his belt to keep him from bolting.
 Then he’d madly run up the stairs, run in his room, and either obsessively flush the toilet, or bang his walls for 30 minutes.
 He mentions Kyle had a great day before he goes out the door.
 He has supported Kyle through some of his worst spells over the past two years, we are grateful for his help and hope to never take him for granted.

-Kyle came in the kitchen and calmly watched Vance get his supper ready and resisted the temptation to grab something.
-He went to bed early tonight, and as far as we know he slept all night.
+Kyle came into the kitchen and calmly watched Vance get his supper ready and resisted the temptation to grab something.
+He went to bed early tonight, and as far as we know, he slept all night.

 Aryanna still lives at home, thank goodness!
 So many times she had to help me with my book.
 I didn’t even know how to attach it to an email and send it to Kay, my editor.
 I would have been lost without her.
-Charity also help me set up my blog, since she had already started her own blog on health and nutrition (www.eatreal4life.com ) she knew how to help her techno-challenged mama.
+Charity also helped me set up my blog since she had already started her own on health and nutrition (www.eatreal4life.com ) she knew how to help her techno-challenged mama.
 Jazmin designed the text on the header we used on my Facebook page.
 You’d think this is simple, but it’s not!
 I had tried for five hours unsuccessfully, then she came to my rescue.
-Thanks girls!
+Thanks, girls!